inventree/InvenTree/docs/docs/security.md

 - (Optional but encouraged) Two-factor authentication for user accounts
 - (Optional but encouraged) Signed commits / actions

-### Codestyle
+### Code style

-We enforce style and security checks in our CI/CD pipeline, and we have a number of automated tests to ensure that the codebase is secure and functional.
+We enforce style and security checks in our CI/CD pipeline, and we have several automated tests to ensure that the codebase is secure and functional.
 Checks are run on every pull request, and we require that all checks pass before a pull request can be merged.

 ### Current versions